ipfs/js-ipfs/README.md

 - The exchange protocol, `bitswap`, uses the Block Service which in turn uses the Repo, offering a get and put of blocks to the IPFS implementation.
 - The DAG API (previously Object) comes from the IPLD Resolver, it can support several IPLD Formats (i.e: dag-pb, dag-cbor, etc).
 - The Files API uses `ipfs-unixfs-engine` to import and export files to and from IPFS.
-- Swarm, the component that offers a network API, uses libp2p to dial and listen for connections, to use the DHT, for discovery mechanisms, and more. libp2p-ipfs-nodejs is used when running in Node.js and libp2p-ipfs-browser is used when running in the browser.
+- libp2p, the network stack of IPFS, uses libp2p to dial and listen for connections, to use the DHT, for discovery mechanisms, and more.

 ## Contribute